szali172/Airports-Project/proposal.md

 ## Leading Question

-The goal of the project is to help individuals understand the similarities in music interests between two users/datasets.
-We want to do this by calculating different metrics based on their listening history and musical interests.
-We want to calculate not only how two users' music tastes are similar, but also make them able to recommend different songs, artists, and albums based on these similarities.
+The goal of the project is to curate a new playlist for a Spotify user based on their current favorite artists and the genres they are known for.
+We are interested in helping the user find new songs in a music taste that is still familiar to them.

 ## Dataset Acquisition and Processing